aryanverma11014/notes-api-typescript/README.md

 DELETE /notes/:id

-Authentication, Hashing, Error handling are in development
+Authentication, Hashing and Error handling are in development